Everything we serve you at MCFM is compostable–even the cups and utensils that look like plastic

 Get Involved: Volunteer!

-Help us educate MCFM customers about Zero Waste!
-Individuals and groups are welcome and encouraged to participate in Zero Waste at the market by volunteering as Zero Waste Educators.
+Help us educate MCFM customers about composting and recycling!
+Individuals and groups are welcome and encouraged to participate in our efforts at the market by volunteering as Zero Waste Educators.
+Teach shoppers about compostable plastics, manage composting stations, and collect data for the Zero Waste program!
 There’s no need to be an expert – every volunteer is provided with an orientation, handouts and information to make his/her shift a fun way to spread the word about waste reduction!
-Email email@example.com to sign-up.